robitec97/tinyRedis/README.md

 Welcome to tinyRedis, a minimalistic Redis-compatible server implementation written in Go.
 This project is designed to be lightweight, efficient, and fully compatible with the Redis protocol, making it suitable for educational purposes, testing, and small-scale deployments.
+Please remember that tinyRedis is intended to be a learning tool, developed over a night, and as such, it may not encompass the full security features expected in a production-ready application.
 ## Features

 - **Redis Protocol Compatibility:** Implements key features of the Redis protocol to ensure compatibility with existing Redis clients.